-In the Czech Republic, Austria, and Slovakia, there are no or low fees in first cycle programmes for the majority of students, while those who exceed the prescribed study time are charged fees.
+In the Czech Republic, Austria, and Slovakia, there are no or low fees in first cycle programmes for the majority of students studying full time, while those who exceed the prescribed study time are charged fees.
 Legislation also allows fees to be charged for this reason in five German Länder, but no universities have actually applied the regulation.
-In Estonia, Croatia and Poland, full-time students failing to achieve a designated number of ECTS or having unsatisfactory performance have to pay fees.
+In Estonia, Croatia, Poland and new entrants starting in 2017/18 in Montenegro, full-time students failing to achieve a designated number of ECTS or having unsatisfactory performance have to pay fees.
 In Slovakia, the public budget covers the fees of first time students, but students studying for their second or further degrees are charged full fees.